phaze9/SummerOfCode/Week 4.md

          padding-left: .2em;
        }
        ```
-   - Also in hero-detail.component.scss add the following for input {
+   - Also in hero-detail.component.scss add the following for: input {
      ```
      margin-top: .2em;
      ```